 We often aren’t aware of our personal dynamics around money.
 Some of my clients have consulted books or a financial planner and they come to me because they aren’t sure what’s getting in the way.

-If you’re like many people, you’ve never heard of a financial wellness plan!
-I created the idea of a wellness plan because working with money is more than the absence of debt or reducing the fights you have over money.
-My goal is to help you thrive with a sense of financial health and wellness!
-A wellness plan is an essential component of this work.
+If you’re like many people, you’ve never heard of a financial plan that is more than the absence of debt or reducing the fights you have over money.
+My goal is to help you thrive with a sense of financial health.
+A goal oriented plan is an essential component of this work.
 A financial therapist should be skilled at helping people craft short, medium, and longer term goals.
 For my clients, this includes a values-based plan to spend time and money in a new way.

 Navigate new norms and blending finances in unique relationships

-I especially enjoy working with a variety of relationships, including LGBT and polyamorous folks, because open and honest dialogue about money is often missing in our intimate relationships.
-Each of the items listed above is a useful and emotional process within all relationships, and there are some very unique elements to this work in LGBT and polyamorous relationships.
+I especially enjoy working with a variety of relationships, including LGBTQIA and polyamorous folks, because open and honest dialogue about money is often missing in our intimate relationships.
+Each of the items listed above is a useful and emotional process within all relationships, and there are some very unique elements to this work in queer and polyamorous relationships.

 I am always grateful and deeply appreciative of the hard work my clients do with me to navigate this difficult topic that has so often been a missing piece of our emotional work.
 Each of us has a relationship to money, and being thoughtful about it brings all the unique beauty of our cultural and family history, as well our struggle, new ideas and circumstances to the table.